jordanmasters/202_homework/Tutorials/Imports_Execution-Workflow_Basics.md

 ### Execution Workflow 2
 #### Tools: command line, python interpreter, text editor:
 #### Code: 1 module (file)
-* only functions in .py file
+* Instead of writing our functions in the temporary memory of the interpreter, we can write them in a .py file somewhere

 #### Usage: python interpreter
 1. move to into myfile.py file dir